pscacchi/TwitterCleoApp/README.md

 * User Interface built with [Jetpack Compose](https://developer.android.com/jetpack/compose)
 * The app is a single-activity architecture using [Navigation Compose](https://developer.android.com/jetpack/compose/navigation)
 * Reactive UIs using Flow and [Coroutines](https://developer.android.com/kotlin/coroutines) for asynchronous operations.
-* A data layer with a repository and two data sources (local using Room and a fake remote).

 ### Layer diagram